 Training sessions and race schedules are carried out alongside your main programme of study, with a race calendar which is focussed on weekends.
 The academy race programme centres on road and track cycling but riders from cyclo-cross, bmx, mountain biking, cycle speedway etc are all welcome to enhance their performance in these disciplines.

 Applications are welcomed from individuals who regularly participate in cycling and who show a desire and willingness to develop their sporting performance.

 To qualify as part of the HUUB Ribble Performance Academy race team, you must meet the physical and endurance demands of elite level cycling.
 This performance testing will determine if you are part of the race team or development squad.

-Academy cyclists will need to have their own British Cycling Race licence, or be prepared to obtain one in order to gain entry points for specific races.
+Academy cyclists will need to have their own Race licence or be prepared to obtain one in order to gain entry points for specific races.